 The Gift of Gardening is a lovely illustrated book filled with inspirational quotes and interesting facts harvested from The Old Farmer’s Almanac.
 It is perfect for the garden enthusiast.
 Includes a space to personalize the book with a “To” and “From” section on the first page.

 “Don’t let a lizard count your teeth.”
 Discover 100 ways to avoid dying—without giving up any of the stuff you really like to do or eat, according to age-old folklore.
-(None of these “surefire” ways were made up!)
+(None of these “surefire” ways was made up!)

 A gardener’s most useful tool is knowledge from past seasons.
 Don’t rely on sticky notes or memory!
 You’ll love our beautiful Gardening Notebook with its waterproof cover—easy to bring to the garden.
 Keep records so you know when pests arrive and when to put preventative controls in place to avoid damage.
 Also, track what blossoms when, first and last frost dates, what was planted where, what worked, favorite varieties, what you want to move, and other notes.

 Have you heard the “hoot”?
 Among the first birds to begin laying eggs each year, the Great Horned Owl and the Barred Owl start sitting on the nest in mid- to late winter.
 Learn more about these fascinating owls, owl nesting, and facts about owlets (owl babies)!